CartValderama/portfolio/README.md

 ## Learning Outcomes

-By completing this project, you will achieve the following:
+By completing this project, I've learned:

 - **Understand the Differences Between Server-Side and Client-Side Components in Next.js:** Learn when and how to use server-side rendering (SSR) versus client-side rendering (CSR) to optimize performance and user experience.
 - **Master Typescript:** Enhance your JavaScript skills by integrating TypeScript, providing better type safety and reducing errors during development.